-Year 9 Students may borrow 2 Non Fiction books and 2 Fiction books for 14 days.
+Year 9 students may borrow 2 Non Fiction books and 2 Fiction books, 2 ebooks and 2 audiobooks for 14 days.

 Encouraging Ethical Scholarship

 Students are strongly encouraged to use images, videos and sounds in projects that are available through Creative Commons.
 Creative Commons is where the owner of the original media has given permission upfront for other people to use their material.
 Please read the guide on Creative Commons which includes how to search for media licensed under Creative Commons.